-- 17. The relevant BOCSAR data indicates that, for the year to June 2020: - a) the Premises borders hotspots for incidents of alcohol-related domestic assault - b) Gillieston Heights recorded a higher rate of alcohol-related domestic assault and a lower rate of malicious damage to property and compared to the NSW state average - Maitland LGA recorded lower rates of alcohol-related assault (domestic and nondomestic), and alcohol-related disorderly conduct, and a higher rate of malicious damage to property compared to the NSW state average
+- 17. The relevant BOCSAR data indicates that, for the year to September 2020: - a) there were no hotspots for incidents of alcohol-related non-domestic assault or offensive conduct in the suburb of St Leonards. - b) there was a low-density hotspot for alcohol-related domestic assault and a high density hotspot for incidents of malicious damage to property in the suburb of St Leonards. - c) St Leonards recorded lower rates of alcohol-related assault (domestic and non-domestic), malicious damage to property and alcohol-related disorderly conduct, compared to the NSW state average. - d) North Sydney LGA recorded lower rates of alcohol-related assault (domestic and non-domestic), malicious damage to property and alcohol-related disorderly conduct, compared to the NSW state average.